Karagul/stock_predictions/README.md

-##Instructions to view submission file
+## Instructions to view submissions

 ### Datasets